orlikoski/CDQR/Docker/README.md

 # Command Line Changes
 It is not required to use `aorlikoski/cdqr` but it makes the transition much easier.
 That said, there is one critical difference in the commands used with the bash script `cdqr` vs the original python `cdqr.py`.
 The path to the data being processed (input) and the path to the output folder (output) are parsed differently in the bash script.

-_TL;DR_ use `in:` and `out:` to specify the input and output paths and use the `-y` flag to accept defaults for all questions from CDQR during run time. _This is important since the process will fail if any user input is required._
+_TL;DR_ use `in:` and `out:` to specify the input and output paths.
+The `-y` flag to accept default answers to all CDQR questions is added automatically by the script at run time. _This is important since the process will fail if any user input is required._

 ## Process ZIP file (default windows parser list)
 This uses the default win parser list and saves output to Results folder on host